 Theaters, Museums Heat Up Albany's Cultural Climate

-Albany's residents and visitors can enjoy multiple historically significant museums and theaters.
+Albany's residents and visitors can enjoy historically significant museums and theaters.

 Capital Repertory Theatre

-The Capital Reperatory Theatre, one of 76 professional theaters that are part of the League of Resident Theatres, has been putting on a variety of shows, such as A Christmas Story and Shipwrecked, for more than 20 years.
+The Capital Reperatory Theatre, one of 76 professional theaters that are part of the League of Resident Theatres, has been putting on shows, such as A Christmas Story and Shipwrecked, for more than 20 years.

 Entertaining Albany audiences since 1931, the Palace Theatre features a diverse selection of popular performances and cultural events.
 Although the theater has changed since it began several years ago, its design remains in-tact; an impressive brass chandelier hangs in the main lobby, and original murals painted by Andrew Karoly and Jules Zartol still adorn the walls.